ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ### Set up a rule package

-1. Create a rule package in .xml format (with Unicode encoding), similar to the following example.
+1. Create a rule package in .xml format (with Unicode encoding), similar to the example included below.
+(You can copy our example and modify it for your use.)

+    Recall from the previous procedure that our SampleDataStore schema defines three fields as searchable for EDM: `firstname`, `creditcard`, and `ssn`.
+Our example file includes two of those three fields, listed as `ExactMatch` items.

     ```
         <?xml version="1.0" encoding="utf-8"?>